AdrienGuille/adrienguille.github.io/nlp_proposal.md

 ## Supervised learning from text with convolutional neural networks
 - Convolution
   - Definition of convolution in the temporal domain
-  - Definition of convolution in the Fourier domain
+  - Definition of convolution in the spectral domain
     - Discrete Fourier transform
     - Convolution theorem
     - Fast Fourier transform